EyasuTeshome/shifttracker/job-search/review-your-networking-plan-and-set-smart-goals.md

 [Setting better networking SMART goals](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/setting-better-smart-networking-goals.md).

-1. Open the network map that you created in [this exercise](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/map-your-network.md).
-Compare your current network to the long-term networking goal and the qualities that you listed in section 1.
-2. Think carefully about the changes that you would like to make to your network and write some ideas in section 2.
-3. Now, set at least 3 SMART networking goals for the next month that will help you move forward toward your big-picture networking goal and list them in section 3 of the exercise template.
-Use the tables included as a guide to write your goals.
+1. Now, in section 3 of the template, set at least 3 SMART networking goals for the next month that will help you move forward toward your big-picture networking goal.
+Register each SMART goal in the first row of the tables included (remember the goal is ONE sentence) and use the questions in the row below to verify that your goal is SMART.
-4. Finally, copy your networking goals to the job search plan you created in [this exercise](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/update-your-job-searching-plan-and-set-SMART-goals.md).
+2. Finally, copy your networking goals to the job search plan you created in [this exercise](https://github.com/microverseinc/curriculum-professional-skills/blob/main/job-search/update-your-job-searching-plan-and-set-SMART-goals.md).

 **Exercise template to copy:** [Your networking SMART goals](https://docs.google.com/document/d/14UexNF3aZxtbH0mY39weG7EOlJr0ZEN96mqBkOa3Ilc/edit?usp=sharing).